-Global Trust/SAI Global Assurances would like to acknowledge and thank the Members that participated in the QAR for their support, contributions and provision of information that was necessary to undertake the review process.
-Also, we would like to thank the CCSBT for choosing Global Trust services.
+SAI Global Trust/SAI Global Assurances would like to acknowledge and thank South Africa's Fisheries Management Branch of the Department of Agriculture, Forestry and Fisheries (DAFF) for their support, cooperation, patience, contributions and provision of information necessary to undertake the review process.
+Also, we would like to thank CCSBT for choosing SAI Global Ltd.